S1D1T1/image-presets/README.md

 ## Using a Preset ##
 A quick way is to import a sample image, if your tool can read its metadata.
 Many tools accept the json parameters listed in the presets.
-Otherwise ... additional tools may be needed.
-And interesting tools are possible - such as a Draw Things script or a MacOS Shortcut that presents the user with a menu of starting points, based on these presets.
-If you write that tool, let me know how to make this data easy to import.
+Otherwise ... additional tools may be needed, and the possibilities are interesting - such as a Draw Things script or a MacOS Shortcut that shows a menu of starting points, based on these presets.
+If you write that tool, tell me how to make this data easy to import.

 ## Standardization ##